After A Bold American Gambit Against Iran, 4 Big Questions About What's Next

 Since then Iran has tried to fight Americans in situations it prefers — supplying deadly explosives to militants in Iraq, or anti-aircraft weapons to fighters in Yemen — rather than in setpiece confrontations.

-One question after Soleimani's death is whether that strategy will apply or whether Iranian President Hassan Rouhani and his advisers may conclude they have nothing to lose from a widespread response.
+One question after Soleimani's death is whether that strategy will apply or whether Iranian President Hassan Rouhani and his advisers may conclude they have nothing to lose from a widespread or conventional military response.

-How will the United States respond?
+How will the United States react to the reaction?

 Secretary of State Mike Pompeo said on Friday morning that the United States doesn't seek "escalation" with Iran.

-From Washington's perspective, its targeting of Soleimani was a preventative measure to quash future attacks or mischief like the recent violence that targeted Americans in Iraq.
+From Washington's perspective, its targeting of Soleimani was a preventative measure to quash future attacks or mischief like the recent violence that targeted Americans in Iraq, Pompeo said.

 And Trump has done more than simply order a drone strike.

-American military commanders pushed a special unit of Marines to Baghdad to reinforce the embassy there after it came under attack by Iran-backed Shia militia, and also are deploying elements of the 82nd Airborne Division — the Screaming Eagles — as a quick-response force for the Middle East.
+American military commanders pushed a special unit of Marines to Baghdad to reinforce the embassy there after it came under attack by Iran-backed Shia militia, and also are deploying elements of the 82nd Airborne Division as a quick-response force for the Middle East.

+Our @Strike_Hold Paratroopers arrived at Ali Al Salem Air Base, Kuwait earlier today.
+Their deployment in support of U.S. Central Command is a precautionary action taken to respond to increased threat levels against U.S. personnel and facilities. https://t.co/8e8iKiB2vp— All American Division (@82ndABNDiv) January 3, 2020

 American facilities across the Middle East have meanwhile been put on high alert and Americans generally are being counseled to get out of the region.

 Trump and his advisers, in short, prepared in advance for any major reaction to Soleimani's death.

 The question now is whether American forces more broadly will try to simply withstand any Iranian riposte or whether their orders are to respond with greater strength.
 In other words, will American troops just defend American installations or would they go on offense against Iran itself?

-One leading Iran hawk and Trump ally, Sen. Lindsey Graham, R-S.C., said on Fox on Friday morning that he has recommended that Trump pick "economic targets" if violence escalates, specifically oil refineries.
+One leading Iran hawk and Trump ally, Sen. Lindsey Graham, R-S.C., said on Fox on Friday morning that he has recommended that Trump pick "economic targets" if violence escalates, specifically its oil refineries.

 America must impose a calculation on Tehran that more attacks on an embassy, for example, would not only involve threats to the fighters involved but also to Iran's productive infrastructure at home, Graham and others argue.